 - Submit your annual member report to the GRCA

 The GRCA depends on membership dues to achieve our goals and support all of our members!
-Each camp pays yearly dues to belong to the GRCA and maintain good standing with the organization.
-Please note that no camp will be turned away because of inability to pay.
+Each member organization pays yearly dues to belong to the GRCA and maintain good standing with the organization.
+Please note that no organiztaion will be turned away because of inability to pay.

-Membership dues for the next fiscal year are due at the conference.
-For instance, member dues for 2016 are due by the last day of the conference, April 3, 2016.
+Membership dues are on a sliding scale!
 Below is the Membership dues matrix with suggested payments for your camp.
 Payment plans are available for monthly or quarterly payments.

 Membership Fees Matrix

 - USD $0-$24,999: USD $50-$100

 - USD $50,000 to $74,999: USD $150-$250

 - USD $100,000 to $149,999: USD $350-$400

 - USD $150,000 to $199,999: USD $400-$450

 - USD $200,000 and up: USD $450-$600